IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

 \subsubsection{Spoke operator}

-The operator is a rule-based module with a well-defined execution flow that manages the interaction among other modules in the spoke and the communication with the hub.
-Similar to the hub's operator, we design the spoke's operator to be rule-based so that we can deterministically control the interaction with other modules of the spoke and to reduce the surface of natural language-based attacks (e.g., prompt injection) ~\cite{liu2023prompt}.
-It is crucial that the operator is not susceptible to the natural language-based attacks because it directly interfaces with the untrustworthy apps and transits their natural language messages to the hub.
+The operator is a non-LLM module with a well-defined execution flow that manages the interaction among other modules in the spoke and the communication with the hub.
+Similar to the hub's operator, we design the spoke's operator to not rely on a LLM so that we can deterministically control the interaction with other modules of the spoke and to reduce the surface of natural language-based attacks (e.g., prompt injection) ~\cite{liu2023prompt}.
+It is crucial that the operator is not susceptible to natural language-based attacks because it directly interfaces with untrustworthy apps and transits their natural language messages to the hub.